susanne-sundseth/Git-GH-for-writers/Section 2 Git and GH Basics.md

 ![Screenshot of commits button in Github](https://github.com/susanne-sundseth/Git-GH-for-writers.git/assets/access_commits_in_gh.png)

 ### Head
 Git tracks all commits but labels one as HEAD.
 The HEAD is the last commit in the currently checked out branch.
 You can move the HEAD label to a different commit.
+Use the commands below when moving the HEAD designation.

 **git log**: Shows your history.

 **git log --oneline**: Shows history in abbreviated form; easier to read.

-**git checkout _commit_**: Sets the commit to work on, use to set the current verion (HEAD) to an older version.
-When you use this command, Git modiifes the .md file so you'll get a message about reloading the file.
+**git checkout _commit_**: Use to assign the HEAD label to an older version.
+When you use this command, Git modifies the .md file so you'll get a message about reloading the file.
 Click **Yes**.

-**git chekout main**: Sets the current verion (HEAD) to the most recent on the main branch.
+**git checkout main**: Sets the current verion (HEAD) to the most recent on the main branch.

 Use _git log --oneline_ to view the commits, then use _git checkout commit_ to change the HEAD.